 But, also remember that some business owners may not be selling their business because they are bankrupt or are strapped for cash.
 If this is the case, you can still make your offer irresistible enough by combining monetary and non-monetary modes of payment well.
 To accomplish this, do your market and business research first and foremost.

 In connection with the previous tip, entrepreneurs should never plan for a hostile takeover.
-Remember, you want the business to maintain its earnings or to succeed even farther once you take over.
-But this rise in productivity and profits can potentially be affected by a low employee morale.
+Remember, you want the business to maintain its earnings or to succeed even further once you take over.
+But this rise in productivity and profits can potentially be affected by low employee morale.

 If a business owner does not like your acquisition proposal, you can always revise and negotiate towards a more mutually acceptable price point.
-If the business is still not convinced, then perhaps it is time to realize that it is not your loss.
+If the owner is still not convinced, then perhaps it is time to realize that it is not your loss.
 Perhaps now is the best time to leave the negotiation table.
-The business owner will crawl back to the negotiation table with you if they cannot find a better offer than the one you have previously made.
+The business owner will crawl back to you if they cannot find a better offer than the one you have previously made.
 You can also read music business cards.